 Market price risk is the risk that the value of an instrument will fluctuate as a result of changes in market prices, whether those changes are caused by factors specific to an individual investment, its issuer or all factors affecting all instruments traded in the market.

-There has been no change to the risk exposures from 2018.
+There has been no change to the risk exposures, including concentration risk from 2019.